mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/tutorials/authorize-all-users/index.md

 navigationTitle: Authorize a group across clusters
 title: Authorize a group across clusters
 menuWeight: 1
-excerpt: Install Github as an identity provider and grant access to all developers
+excerpt: Install GitHub as an identity provider and grant access to all developers
 ---

 ## Authorize all developers to have read access to your clusters